The structure and composition of natural carbonaceous fullerene containing mineral Shungite

 Figure 2.
 Power consumption vs. time plots for heavy metals electrodeposition process.

-In the latter case, about 90% of metals were removed from sulfate solutions and 100% of nickel was precipitated in a water-ammonia solution.
+In the latter case, about 90% of metals were removed from sulphate solutions and 100% of nickel was precipitated in a water-ammonia solution.
 Practically a complete extraction of cobalt and zinc was achieved with a power consumption shown in figure 2.
 In addition to the above reduction of Cr (VI)to 10-100 times less toxic Cr (III) was pointed.
-The later allows us to elaborate on a practical system for Cr (VI) removal.
+The latter allows us to elaborate on a practical system for Cr (VI) removal.
 The main advantages of the system are the following: I) using low-cost adsorbent made of Sh III rock and timber industry waste products combination, 2) elimination of the pH adjustment step, 3) easy utilization of the exhausted adsorbent by thermal oxidation.
 The ash containing up to 90 wt.% chrome (III) oxide can be used in metallurgy as an abrasive and pigment.

-The results allow us to use shungite as a new carbon- mineral adsorbent and also utilize its specific properties: pH alteration, the formation of the colloid systems and high electroconductivity in flow-type electrolyzers for heavy metals removal.
+The results allow us to use shungite as a new carbon-mineral adsorbent and also utilize its specific properties: pH alteration, the formation of the colloid systems and high electroconductivity in flow-type electrolyzers for heavy metals removal.

 The study was supported by the Russian Foundation for Intellectual Collaboration (grant “Shungite’).